Hate passwords?Luckily Google has set them aside - ExBulletin

 Hate passwords?Luckily Google has set them aside

-Hover over Google’s search engine page on August 28, 2018 in Portland, Oregon.
-Google has taken a big step towards making passwords an afterthought by adding passkeys as an easier and more secure way to log into services.
-Photo/Courtesy: VOA

-Good news for all those who hate passwords.
-Google has taken a big step towards making passwords an afterthought by adding “passkeys” as an easier and more secure way to log into services.
+Good news for everyone who hates San Francisco passwords.
+Google took a big step towards being an afterthought by adding “passkeys” as an easier and more secure way to log into services.

 Here’s what you should know: